-The emissions tests for roadworthiness purposes set out in Annex 5 to this Regulation and the requirements for access to vehicle OBD information set out in paragraph 5. of Annex 11 to this Regulation shall still be required to obtain type approval with regard to emissions under this paragraph .

-The Type Approval Authority shall inform the other Type Approval Authorities of Contracting Parties of the circumstances of each type approval granted under this paragraph.

-.1.
+6.1.
 General

-.1.1.
-The vehicle and its components liable to affect the emissions of gaseous compounds, particulate matter, particle number shall be so designed, constructed and assembled as to enable the vehicle in normal use and under normal conditions of use such as humidity, rain, snow, heat, cold, sand, dirt, vibrations, wear, etc. to comply with the provisions of this Regulation during its useful life.
+6.1.1.
+The vehicle and its components liable to affect CO2 and fuel consumption or electric energy consumption and the emissions of gaseous compounds, including evaporative emissions, particulate matter, particle number (if PN measurement is required) shall be so designed, constructed and assembled as to enable the vehicle in normal use and under normal conditions of use such as humidity, rain, snow, heat, cold, sand, dirt, vibrations, wear, etc. to comply with the provisions of this Regulation during its useful life.

-This shall include the security of all hoses, joints and connections used within the emission control systems and the evaporative emission control systems.
+This shall include the security of all hoses, joints and connections used within the emission control systems and the evaporative emission control systems [which shall be so constructed as to conform with the original design intent.].

-For exhaust emissions, these provisions are deemed to be met if the provisions of of this Regulation and paragraph of this Regulation are complied with.
+For exhaust emissions, CO2 and fuel consumption or electric energy consumption these provisions are deemed to be met if the provisions of paragraph 6.3. of this Regulation and paragraph 8.x. of this Regulation are complied with.

-For evaporative emissions, these conditions are deemed to be met if the provisions of of this Regulation and paragraph of this Regulation are complied with.
+For evaporative emissions, these conditions are deemed to be met if the provisions of paragraph 6.6. of this Regulation and paragraph 8.x. of this Regulation are complied with.

-.1.2.
+6.1.2.
 The test vehicle shall be representative in terms of its emissions-related components and functionality of the intended production series to be covered by the approval.
 The manufacturer and the responsible authority shall agree which vehicle test model is representative.